Menard County, Illinois: Politics and county government

 Illinois counties have the option of using or rejecting the township form of providing local services.
 In Illinois, only 16 of the state's 102 counties have opted out of the township system; Menard County is one of the sixteen.

 In the years before World War I, Menard was a German Catholic and thus Democratic county, opposed to the pietism of Yankee Protestant Northern Illinois.
 Theodore Roosevelt in 1904 was the only Republican to carry the county in this time span.

 However, resistance against Woodrow Wilson’s participatory attitude during World War I allowed Charles Evans Hughes to carry Menard County in 1916 by a mere four votes (Hughes lost the national election).
 Since then, as German hostility to Wilson hardened, Menard has become a strongly Republican county.
 The only Democrats who have carried Menard County since 1916 have been Franklin D. Roosevelt in 1932 and 1936, and Lyndon Johnson in 1964.
 Apart from these three 400-electoral vote Democratic landslides, George H. W. Bush in 1992 is the sole Republican candidate since 1920 to fail to win a majority in Menard County.
 Jimmy Carter and Illinois-bred Barack Obama are the only Democrats since 1964 to reach forty percent of Menard County’s vote.
-The last two elections have seen a large swing against the Democrats, common to all of rural downstate Illinois.
+The last two elections have seen a large swing against the Democrats.